 Impa, who apparently taught Zelda (as Sheik) all she knows.

-The Gerudo guards that Link fights when rescuing the carpenters from the Gerudo Fortress.
+The Gerudo race as a whole, as attested by the guards that Link fights when rescuing the carpenters from the Gerudo Fortress, as well as the others' expertise in the training areas.

 Zelda: "Ganondorf, pitiful man.
 Without a strong, righteous mind, he could not control the power of the gods."